opencontainers/image-tools/man/oci-image-tool-create.1.md

   Print usage statement

 **--ref**=""
   The ref pointing to the manifest of the OCI image.
-This must be present in the "refs" subdirectory of the image. (default "v1.0")
+This must be match 'org.opencontainers.image.ref.name' annotations in index.json. (default "v1.0")

 **--rootfs**=""
   A directory representing the root filesystem of the container in the OCI runtime bundle.
 It is strongly recommended to keep the default value. (default "rootfs")